MarkSackerberg/wallet-analyzer/README.md

 - `--wallet` or `-w`: Your Solana wallet address
 - `--rpc` or `-r`: URL of your Solana RPC provider (e.g., from Metaplex Aura, QuickNode, etc.)
+- `--yearly-sum` or `-y`: Calculate sum of balance changes for the past year
+- `--historical-sum` or `-h`: Calculate sum of balance changes older than one year

 ## Price Data